murex/mikado-testbuilders-kata/workshop/Animation Guide.md

 | It can become viral!                          |                                   |
 | Avoids mocks                                  |                                   |

-Can this workshop work with your team?
+What issues did you face while writing your tests by following the Mikado Method?
-How can you compare the approach to writing the two tests?
+How can you compare this approach of writing tests to the previous 2 sections?
+Can you use this method with your team?

 Ideas to apply this in your daily work:
 * Stick test mikado graphs on the wall, so that everyone can contribute